 One of Cumberland Valley’s notable assets is easy access to outdoor recreation.
-It’s hard to drive ten minutes in any direction and not see a mountain, a creek, or even a trail
+A ten minutes in any direction usually brings you to a mountain, a creek, or even a trail

-The good news is there is an abundance of other off-the-beaten-path options that have much to offer in the way of scenery and natural beauty.
-Michaux State Forest, in particular, is a treasure trove of numerous, well-maintained trails covering a wide variety of terrain.
+The good news is there are many other off-the-beaten-path options with much to offer regarding scenery and natural beauty.
+Michaux State Forest, in particular, is a treasure trove of numerous, well-maintained trails covering a variety of terrain options.
 My son and I have hiked and backpacked extensively between Caledonia State Park and all points northeast to Boiling Springs, and after every trip, we have found ourselves covering at least some new territory.

 Here are a few of our favorite hikes in Michaux State Forest, all in or near Cumberland Valley.
 Since the Appalachian Trail generally offers good parking and trail access, the routes below all rely on the A.T. to some extent, but they can also be incorporated into different adventures.